PetroIvaniuk/wikiedits-multigec/README.md

 ## Overview
 WikiEdits-MultiGEC is a small dataset of human error corrections made by Wikipedia contributors for eleven languages.\
 It is a collection of scripts for automatic extraction of edits from Wikipedia.\
-The dataset is a part of [OmniGEC](https://huggingface.co/collections/lang-uk/omnigec-68095391ebef195ed6c0a5f3) - the collection of multilingual silver-standard datasets and models for the task of Grammatical Error Correction (GEC).\
-You can find data on [HuggingFace WikiEdits-MultiGEC](https://huggingface.co/datasets/lang-uk/WikiEdits-MultiGEC).\
 ❤️ Support the project by starring the repo.

 ## Road Map